Population Uninsured (Aged 0-64 Years) (Census ACS)

 Data Note(s)

-Data Source: United States Bureau of the Census, American Community Survey, Table S2701
+Data Source: United States Census Bureau, American Community Survey 5-Year Estimates, Table S2701

 • This is secondary data.